What is considered personal property?

 - Firearms: $2,500

 Most insurers allow you to increase the amount of personal property coverage for a specific type of property.
-For instance, if your engagement ring is valued at $5,000, you could increase your personal property jewelry coverage to $5,000.
-Carriers also offer homeowners policy riders to increase coverage on your most expensive belongings.
-If you own a diamond necklace worth $25,000, the carrier may provide you with a rider that would insure its full value.
+For instance, if you have a jewelry collection valued at $25,000 you may be able to purchase blanket jewelry coverage.
+However, there may be a limit for each individual item in the collection, perhaps $1,500.
+If you own a diamond necklace worth $5,000, the carrier may provide you with a scheduled personal property rider that would insure a single item at its full value.
 Alternatively, you may choose to purchase a standalone jewelry policy.

 What is considered personal property?